 For example, if two members own 50% each, and the business makes $100,000 in income, they would each be taxed for $50,000 on behalf of the business.
-They could each also claim 50% of the tax deductions and credits their LLC is eligible for, and write off 50% of the losses.
-(This works very similarly to a partnership, so can be a natural next step for partnerships looking to upgrade to an LLC.)
+They could each claim 50% of the tax deductions and credits their LLC is eligible for and write off 50% of the losses.
+This works very similarly to a partnership, so can be a natural next step for partnerships looking to upgrade to an LLC.

-Any multi-member LLC must file Form 1065 (U.S. Return of Partnership Income), and each member must complete a Schedule K-1, which essentially gives the IRS the complete picture of the business.
+Any multi-member LLC must file Form 1065 (U.S. Return of Partnership Income).
+Each member must complete a Schedule K-1, giving the IRS a complete business picture.

-If you elect to have your LLC taxed as a corporation, things can get a little more complicated, so it’s worth consulting an accountant if you decide to go this route.
+If you elect to have your LLC taxed as a corporation, things can get a little complicated, so it’s worth consulting a certified public accountant (CPA) if you decide to go this route.
 The members of an LLC can vote to make this change, which must be reflected in the LLC operating agreement.

 You can opt to be taxed as either a C-Corp or an S-Corp.
 If you aren’t sure what the difference is, here’s what you need to know:

-C-Corporations: LLCs taxed as C-Corps are taxed at 21% (with Form 1120), and are quite uncommon, but one of the advantages of this setup is what is called “income splitting.”
-This occurs when a business makes enough money to justify the owner taking home a sizable salary, but not so much money that the company’s profits are eliminated.
+LLCs that elect to be taxed as C-Corps are taxed at 21% (with Form 1120).
+However, this is not common.
+One of the advantages of this setup is what is called “income splitting.”
+This occurs when a business makes enough money to justify the owner taking home a sizable salary but not so much that the company’s profits are eliminated.